jjromeo/online-marketplace/README.md

 end
 ```

-Rules can now be added to this class, there are two types of rule, product and price rules.
+Rules can now be added to this class.
+There are two types of rule, product and price rules.

 ####Product rules
 Product rules will change attributes of products in basket, and are applied before price rules